Jim Gannon (sheriff)

-James M. Gannon (born May 10, 1961) is an American law enforcement officer and Republican Party politician currently serving as the 77th Sheriff of Morris County, New Jersey.
-He was the running mate of Republican nominee Jack Ciattarelli in the 2025 New Jersey gubernatorial election, but the ticket lost to Democrats Mikie Sherrill and Dale Caldwell in a landslide.
+James M. Gannon (born 1960 or 1961) is an American law enforcement officer and Republican Party politician currently serving as the 77th Sheriff of Morris County, New Jersey.
+He was the running mate of Republican nominee Jack Ciattarelli in the 2025 New Jersey gubernatorial election, losing to Democrats Mikie Sherrill and Dale Caldwell.

 Early life and education

 James M. Gannon was raised in Boonton, New Jersey in a Catholic family of Irish and Polish ancestry.
 His father was a decorated detective in the New York City Police Department.

 He attended Our Lady of Mount Carmel Elementary School and Boonton High School.
 While in high school, he played sports and joined the Boonton Township Fire Service.
 After graduating, he earned an associate degree in law enforcement from the County College of Morris and a bachelor's degree in criminal justice administration from William Paterson University.
 He later graduated from the FBI National Academy, received a certificate in supervisory management from Rutgers University, Newark, studied public administration at New Jersey City University and the University of Virginia, and earned a master's in administrative sciences from Fairleigh Dickinson University.